 The only problem with heaven: if you’ve recently had it and now can’t get it, then you are probably closer to some kind of hell.
 And that, my friends, succinctly sums up my third afternoon on board the jangada.
 Instead of craving ice cream, I started craving fruit.
 And one type in particular — watermelon.

-In Brazil, watermelon is normally consumed as a juice (suco de melancia), made by blending up chilled pieces of melon, straining out the seeds and pulp.
-The resulting nectar is truly fit for the gods — utterly refreshing and so delicious.
+In Brazil, watermelon is usually consumed as a juice (suco de melancia), made by blending up chilled pieces of melon, straining out the seeds and pulp.
+The resulting nectar, served in a frosty glass, is truly a beverage fit for the gods — so utterly refreshing and delicious.
 Sprawled out in the searing heat, I couldn’t stop thinking about that heavenly juice.
-Glass after imaginary glass I quaffed but it wasn’t enough.
-I saw myself swimming in it, doing back-strokes, splashing it around, diving up and down — completely submersed in it — a red sea of it — a red sea of chilled watermelon juice.
+Glass after imaginary glass I guzzled but it wasn’t enough.
+I saw myself swimming in the stuff, doing backstrokes, splashing it around, diving up and down — completely submerged in it — a red sea of it — a red sea of chilled watermelon juice.
 I rolled my head on my scratchy anchor line pillow and moaned pathetically.

 On the bright side, thinking about all that juice had a stimulating effect.
 Where for the longest time it had been deathly silent, I started to hear portentous rumblings below my navel.
 And not only rumblings, but the squeaking of hinges long since opened, the clanging of hammers on frozen pipes, and the hissing of gases quickly releasing — noxious, high pressure gases.
 All this action clearly indicated one thing: my desiccated friend was creeping along and would soon reach its final destination—the living sea.

 Finally! (cue the trumpets)

 Awkwardly I got up and waddled aft to the transom, the location where such activities occur.
 (They don’t call it the poop deck for nothing.)
-Behind the icebox was the only place to get any privacy on board that dinky raft.
+Behind the icebox was the only place to get any privacy on board that dinky little raft.
 Arriving, though, I was presented with a much more practical problem.
 How, exactly, would I perform the dirty deed?